-HiIT is a type of cardio training that involves repeated high intensity exercises followed by a limited recovery period.
-This sequence is repeated multiply times in sequence for duration between 10- 30 minutes.
+HIIT is a type of cardio training that involves repeated high-intensity exercises followed by a limited recovery period.
+This sequence is repeated multiple times in sequence for the duration between 10- 30 minutes.

 Example HIIT SESSION: VERSA CLIMBER